redhat-cop/openshift-toolkit/fix-project-terminating/README.md

 > oc patch <object-type> <object-name> -p '{"metadata":{"finalizers": []}}' --type=merge
 ```

-### Patch project/namespace script using curl or oc client
+### Patch project/namespace script using curl and oc client or certs

 In other cases, however, the project/namespace seems stuck by having a finalizer on the project itself.
 In that case, the script found here - `fix-terminating.sh` can be utilized to patch the namespace utilizing curl.
 Note that this script may need to be executed where the necessary certs exists (obtained on the OpenShift master node).